Editor’s note: This post was originally published on 11/22/17 and has been updated for accuracy and comprehension.

-But are you aware how your social media posts impact consumer perception of your brand?
+But are you aware how your social media marketing is impacting consumer perception of your brand?

-Here are six mistakes you might be making that can negatively impact your brand image -- along with some tips on how to improve.
+Here are six social media marketing errors you might be making that can negatively impact your brand – along with some tips on how to improve.

 Consumers like content that's interesting, helpful and relevant to their lives.

 Auto-promotion won't get you their attention – only thoughtful and engaging content will.

 And don't worry: Creating great content is the best way to use social media marketing to show off your expertise!